EWMol/UL/EricMoloneyKMeans.md

 ![image](https://user-images.githubusercontent.com/35773761/39311187-23348bf8-4964-11e8-8b9e-a65bab496df0.png)

 We can now analyse the data for our K-Means investigation.
 We need to decide how many clusters we want for the data.
 To do this we plot an “Elbow Curve” to highlight the relationship between how many clusters we choose, and the Sum of Squared Errors (SSE) resulting from using that number of clusters.
 From this plot we identify the optimal number of clusters to use – we would prefer a lower number of clusters, but also would prefer the SSE to be lower – so this trade off needs to be taken into account.
-In my analysis I look the point at the center to the elbow.
+In my analysis I look the point at the center to the elbow. kmeans is a module import from the [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.vq.kmeans.html#scipy.cluster.vq.kmeans) package.
+Please refer to the link for a detailed review of this package.

  ```
  #Calculate average percentage return and volatilities from 2017-01-03 to 2018-03-02
 ret = df.pct_change()